robinweser/fela/docs/guides/UsageWithAngular2TypeScript.md

 ```

 :red_circle: Note that **fela is already shipped with TypeScript typings** which reside in `node_modules/fela/index.d.ts` and are automatically referenced.
+Depending on your buildchain you might need to configure some additional things.
+See step 5.

 ### 4. Styling your Componnt with Fela

 What is happening here is basically:

   * Import the `FelaRendererService` which we created earlier with
-    * `impot { FelaRendererService } from './felaRenderer.service';`.
+    * `import { FelaRendererService } from './felaRenderer.service';`.
   * Register the service as Provider with
     * `providers: [ FelaRendererService ],`
   * Inject the Service into your Component via the constructror with
     * `constructor(private felaRendererService: FelaRendererService)`
-  * Use render rules and get the CSS-Classname and use it in your template with
+  * Render rules and get the CSS-Classname and use it in your template with
     * `className = this.felaRendererService.renderRule(..)`
     * The Service takes care that in the background the generated CSS is added to the DOM.